jagmeet123/Weight-converter/README.md

-# Weight-converter-HTML-CSS-BOOTSTRAP-
+# Weight-converter-HTML-CSS-BOOTSTRAP
+## Creating a weight converter
-It's a weight converter that converts weight in pounds to Grams , kilograms and ounces....
+It's a weight converter that converts weight in pounds to Grams , kilograms and ounces.